Cloud Integration

 Setting up and operating an in-house data recovery center can greatly increase your operational expenses and require more manpower, taking away from the time that your IT staff could be working on more pertinent tasks.

 If you migrate to the Cloud, your host will also take care of data recovery and can do so more quickly and simply than you could in-house.
-With Cloud computing steadily increasing, hosts have more resources than ever to control for things like redundancies and recovery.
-It’s just one more thing off of your plate.
+Hosts have more resources than ever to control for things like redundancies and recovery.
+It’s just one more thing off your plate.

 6. You wouldn’t mind passing off administrative duties to a third-party Cloud provider.